keegaru/hello-world/README.md

 Well that #2 did NOT fetch the UNCOMMITTED new branch...but maybe that is the point!

 So now commit this branch and repeat the #2 to update the local copy...

+It is not that the remote branches are invisible, in fact, they are available at the local Use this to see them all
+1. git branch -a
+use this to just look at one
+1. git checkout master/some-branch
+use this to work on a branch
+1. git checkout some-branch